-See also Petitions and Appeals (p.
+See also Grade Appeals and Enrollment Related Appeals under Appeals and Petitions (p.
 26).

 Grading Policies

 Grades and Notations

 Levels of performance are indicated by the following grades, which are used, except as noted, in computing the semester and cumulative grade-point average (GPA).
 Grades are recorded on each student's permanent record: